 The M3iX trainer comes with the Trixter X-Bar, which is an innovative type of indoor cycling bike handlebar.
 It features an internal mechanism that allows you to tilt it sideways.
 This way, you can simulate hill-climbing, and put a lot of focus on the lateral abdominal muscles, as well as the whole core.

 The internal mechanism of the handlebar features a resistance system.
 It gives you the possibility to increase the resistance it takes to tilt is sideways, in case you want to undergo a more intense workout.
 Its side tension adjustment knob makes available seven resistance settings.

-The handlebar offers a multi-grip design which provides the possibility to adopt more than four types of grips.
+The handlebar offers a multi-grip design, which provides the possibility to adopt more than four types of grips.
 It has two center aero bars and high-density foam grips.
-However, as opposed to the handlebar on the M3i bike, it is only 2-way adjustable (up-down).
+However, as opposed to the handlebar on the M3i bike, it is only a 2-way adjustable (up-down).

 Therefore, the bike can accommodate users between 5’0″ and 6’2″ (153 – 188 cm).
 If you’re taller than 6’2″, you may not benefit from a complete leg extension.
 So, if this is the case, you may want to opt for the Keiser M3i.